 As businesses continue to evaluate the best way to attract top talent, it's likely that many will use remote work as a way to open up the talent pool.

 Some businesses are so big that they need to have a headquarters and smaller offices in different locations.
 But for some, offering remote work options may be a way of eliminating overhead by cutting down on office space.

 Some companies even operate with a 100% remote workforce, also known as "virtual companies" or "distributed companies."
 This potentially allows management to have no office space, or operate out of a really small office space.

 The costs of running a business are an ongoing challenge faced by all business owners, so if remote work offers some potential long-term cost savings, it's likely more businesses will at least entertain the idea from time to time, even if they don't ultimately make the leap.

 Remote work options open up a door of flexibility for everyone at a company from top to bottom.
-More importantly, the ability to conduct business remotely can come in handy during times when getting to the office is difficult, such as major weather events or emergency situations, like what is being experienced globally in 2020 due to the coronavirus.
+More importantly, the ability to conduct business remotely can come in handy during times when getting to the office is difficult, like we saw with COVID-19, or something like inclement weather.

 In the past, businesses would have to shut down because of such emergency situations.
 But remote work allows businesses to stay in operation.

 Beyond these extreme circumstances, every company can benefit from more flexibility.
 Companies are always looking for ways to improve their overall employee experience to retain and attract talent.

 Offering remote work options is a way for companies to show employees that they trust them and care about their work-life balance.
 Speaking of work-life balance, managers face the same challenges as their employees with family or personal obligations, and can benefit just as much from the flexibility.